gloriadasilva/Starlight-Astro-Docs/src/content/docs/essentials/computed-properties.md

   <div><a href="https://play.vuejs.org/#eNp1kE9Lw0AQxb/KI5dtoTainkoaaREUoZ5EEONhm0ybYLO77J9CCfnuzta0vdjbzr6Zeb95XbIwZroPlMySzJW2MR6OfDB5oZrWaOvRwZIsfbOnCUrdmuCpQo+N1S0ET4pCFarUynnI4GttMT9PjLpCAUq2NIN41bXCkyYxiZ9rrX/cDF/xDYiPQLjDDRbVXqqSHZ5DUw2tg3zP8lK6pvxHe2DtvSasDs6TPTAT8F2ofhzh0hTygm5pc+I1Yb1rXE3VMsKsyDm5JcY/9Y5GY8xzHI+wnIpVw4nTI/10R2rra+S4xSPEJzkBvvNNs310ztK/RDlLLjy1Zic9cQVkJn+R7gIwxJGlMXiWnZEq77orhH3Pq2NH9DjvTfpfSBSbmA==" style="addcolortext"> ▶Try it in the Playground</a></div>

   Here we have declared a computed property `publishedBooksMessage`.
-The `computed()` function expects to be passed a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get#description" class="addcolortext"> getter function</a>, and the returned value is a **computed ref**.
+A  <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get#description" class="addcolortext">getter function</a> is expected to be passed to the `computed()` function and the returned value is a **computed ref**.

  Similar to normal refs, you can access the computed result as `publishedBooksMessage.value`.
 Computed refs are also auto-unwrapped in templates so you can reference them without `.value` in template expressions.